sleepyfox/Code-Dojo-27/README.md

 ## Additional bonus question
 <details>
   <summary>Click for additional additional points!</summary>
 When you've done this then extend your solution for three-pint jugs.
-Of course we don't drink from the 3-pint jugs (not being [Barbarians](https://www.dmarge.com/wp-content/uploads/2015/12/Drinking-Beer.jpg)), but rather use them to fill up our existing glasses.
+Of course we don't drink from the 3-pint jugs - not being <a href="https://www.dmarge.com/wp-content/uploads/2015/12/Drinking-Beer.jpg">Barbarians</a> - but rather use them to fill up our existing glasses.
 </details>

 ## License